Jduarte-z/MAMA2_GP2/README.md

 ## Step 1 - run Regenie in each genotools population

-Use the notebook that is attached to the repository, just change the hardcoded configurations at the top cell.
+Use the notebook that is attached to the repository (Regenie_GWAS.ipynb), just change the hardcoded configurations at the top cell.

 ## Step 2 - harmonize summary statistics